RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-19-experience-replay.md

 $$Q(s_t, a_t) \leftarrow Q(s_t, a_t) + \eta (r_t + \gamma \max_a Q(s_{t+1}, a) - Q(s_t, a_t))$$

 The experience is then discarded.
 [In 1992, Lin introduced the idea of experience replay](https://link.springer.com/content/pdf/10.1007/BF00992699.pdf).
-Rather than discarding experiences immediately, Lin proposed that the agent should store the experiences in a replay buffer and then uniformly sample experiences from the buffer.
+The idea was that instead of discarding past experiences immediately, the agent should store those experiences in its replay buffer and then uniformly sample from the buffer.
 This idea proved critical in [Minh et al.'s 2015 DQN Nature paper](https://www.nature.com/articles/nature14236).

 ![img_5.png](img_5.png)

-Many people remember the paper for showing that deep Q-Learning can surpass human performance at Atari games, but the authors were clear that replay was critical: f"Notably, the successful integration of reinforcement learning with deep network architectures was _critically dependent on our incorporation of a replay algorithm involving the storage and representation of recently experienced transitions._"
+Many people remember the paper for showing that deep Q-Learning can surpass human performance at Atari games, but the authors were clear that experience replay was critical: f"Notably, the successful integration of reinforcement learning with deep network architectures was _critically dependent on our incorporation of a replay algorithm involving the storage and representation of recently experienced transitions._"
 On a subset of 5 games, removing replay eviscerated the agent's performance.